fjohan/htr-fuzzy/README.md

 This repository contains utilities for:

+- Manual PDF inspection and labeling
 - Converting handwritten PDFs to page images suitable for HTR processing
+- Merging HTR page outputs into single documents
+- Matching TXT and DOCX files when filenames / metadata do not agree
 - Running fuzzy text alignment between HTR output and reference DOCX transcriptions
-- Matching TXT and DOCX files when filenames / metadata do not agree
-- Merging HTR page outputs into single documents
-- Supporting manual PDF inspection and labeling

 The tools are designed for large collections of handwritten material where: